 A: Yes, CSU IP does provide single semester options in certain countries.
 Please visit www.calstate.edu/ip to see available countries.

 Q: Is there a minimum GPA requirement?

-A: Yes, the minimum requirement for the Study Abroad program varies by country and requires either a 2.75 or 3.0 GPA; the minimum requirement for the National Student Exchange program is a 2.5 GPA.
+A: Yes, the minimum requirement for the Study Abroad program varies by country and requires a 2.5 GPA and up; the minimum requirement for the National Student Exchange program is a 2.5 GPA.
 For more details, visit the Apply page.

 Q: Are these competitive programs?